hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 - [S3 cross-region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) must be configured so the object storage component of the Storage Layer is available in the secondary AWS Region.

-- [Vault Disaster Recovery (DR) Replication](https://www.vaultproject.io/docs/enterprise/replication/index.html#performance-replication-and-disaster-recovery-dr-replication) must be configured for a Vault cluster in the secondary AWS Region.

 - DNS must be redirected to the Load Balancer acting as the entry point for the infrastructure deployed in the secondary AWS Region.

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (RDS, S3, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The PTFE application architecture relies on multiple service endpoints (RDS, S3) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

 ##### PTFE Servers

-With external services (PostgreSQL Database, Object Storage, Vault) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
+With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
 This data rarely changes.
 We recommend [configuring automated